Whole food heaven (nature knows best)

 “Because nutrition operates as an infinitely complex biochemical system involving thousands of chemicals and thousands of effects on your health it makes little or no sense that isolated nutrients taken as supplements can substitute for whole foods.”

-We’re not going to suggest that eating a Veggie Bar is as good for you as eating fresh or freshly cooked whole veg.
+We’re not going to suggest that eating a vedge bar is as good for you as eating fresh or freshly cooked whole veg.
 But they’re a great option when that isn’t possible, or you fancy a more enticing flavour combination.
-They contain c70% whole food dried veg (the equivalent of over 160g of fresh veg), are two of your five a day and high in natural, whole food fibre.
-They’re also high in several vitamins and minerals and a good source of several others.
+They contain c50-70% whole dried veg (the equivalent of over 160g of fresh veg in some cases), are at least one of your five a day and high in natural, whole food fibre.